shadowshot-x/minikube-slatra/README.md

 #### Annotations
 TO attach non identifying metadata, we can use annotations.
 Again this is in metadata.
 Not used to select object like label.

+#### Service
+Service lets you access your containers from outside the Cluster.
+This can be another cluster or the internet.
+They lay out a policy to access the pods.

+A good example to understand Service :- There are many pods of frontend.
+All of them will query from a backend.
+So, if you assign each frontend pod a backend pod, this would mean they become coupled.
+What service does is that it acts as a layer.
+Frontend pods send request to this layer and this layer then distributes the requests among backend pods.
+Thereby decoupling frontend and backend.